-- Version 1.01 of the groundwater availability model for the central part of the Gulf Coast Aquifer System was used for this analysis.
-See Chowdhury and others (2004) and Waterstone and others (2003) for assumptions and limitations of the groundwater availability model. - This groundwater availability model includes four layers which generally represent the Chicot Aquifer (Layer 1), the Evangeline Aquifer (Layer 2), the Burkeville Confining Unit (Layer 3), and the Jasper Aquifer including parts of the Catahoula Formation near where it outcrops (Layer 4).
+- We used version 1.01 of the groundwater availability model for the central part of the Gulf Coast Aquifer System for this analysis.
+See Chowdhury and others (2004) and Waterstone and others (2003) for assumptions and limitations of the groundwater availability model. - The model has four layers which represent the Chicot Aquifer (Layer 1), the Evangeline Aquifer (Layer 2), the Burkeville Confining Unit (Layer 3), and the Jasper Aquifer and parts of the Catahoula Formation in direct hydrologic communication with the Jasper Aquifer (Layer 4).
+Only the Layer 1 is active within Corpus Christi Aquifer Storage and Recovery Conservation District.